 |Lift sizes||Available from 8 person and up, but more commonly used in larger capacity passenger lifts for movement of disabled users, beds and stretchers.|

-We have a broad range of experience working with fire-fighting and evacuation lifts and are always confident that we can provide the solution our customers require.
-Whilst shaft and car sizes remain exactly the same as our standard passenger lift range,every one of these emergency lifts can be uniquely configured so it’s always worth getting in touch with the Stannah technical team to discuss further.
+We have a broad range of experience installing fire-fighting and evacuation lifts, providing the right solution for our customers.
+Whilst lift shaft and lift car sizes remain the same as our standard passenger lift range, every one of these emergency lifts can be uniquely configured.
+So it’s always worth getting in touch with the Stannah technical team to discuss further.